asllop/RunPack/TUTORIAL.md

 count.down
 ```

-Note that we didn't change the main word, `down`, at all.
-We only adapted the definitions of the support words, but the main part, the first thing one will read to understand what does the module "countdown" do, remains the same.
+Note that we didn't change the word `count.down` at all.
+We only adapted the definitions of the support words, but the main part, what contains the core logic of the module, remains the same.

 ## 6. Word References